 Montpellier is about 60 miles (97km) away from Avignon and is a lively city with plenty of charm.
 It has a vibrant restaurant scene, with a variety of shops and world-class museums, serving as a great base for visits to the nearby wine regions of the Languedoc and Roussillon.

-In addition, beach lovers will want to take advantage of Montpellier’s proximity to the Mediterranean coast during the summer season.
+In addition, beach lovers will want to take advantage of coastal Montpellier’s proximity to the Mediterranean shoreline during the summer season.
 You can read more about visiting Montpellier here.

 About 77 miles (125 km) away from Avignon is the small seaside town of Sète.
 Sète is often called La Venise languedocienne or the “Venice of Languedoc”, because of it has many smaller canals in the heart of the city, along with the Canal du Midi.